ray-project/ray/doc/source/ray-contribute/development.rst

     git clone https://github.com/[your username]/ray.git

-Next make sure you connect your repository to the upstream (main project) ray repository.
-This will allow you to push your changes to your repository when proposing changes (in Pull Requests) while also pulling updates from the main project.
+Next make sure you connect your repository to the upstream (main project) Ray repository.
+This will allow you to push your code to your repository when proposing changes (in pull requests) while also pulling updates from the main project:

 .. code-block:: shell